natalierobbins/fontsearch/README.md

 ### Font images

 Using the .otf/.ttf files for each family and style, 62 characters (A-Z, a-z, 0-9) are represented by (64, 64) arrays, yielding a (62, 64, 64) shape tensor for each .otf/.ttf file.
+Some files were corrupted or could not be rendered by PILLOW, leaving 87,897 valid font tensors as this stage.

 ### Metadata and cleaning